Measure aims at support working individuals, families as they move off of assistance.

 (Nashville, Tenn.) – State Rep. Bryan Terry, MD (R-Murfreesboro) is preparing to introduce “Pathway to Prosperity” legislation for the 2021 legislative session in efforts to support Tennesseans currently enrolled in the Temporary Assistance for Needy Families (TANF) program.

 The “Pathway to Prosperity” legislation will provide an alternative path with incentives for TANF recipients to receive education, training, and workforce skills as they receive their TANF benefits.
 It looks to help address the benefits cliff that often prevents citizens from improving their individual economic standing.

-“We are looking to transform the program where instead of government providing a hand out, we can provide a hand up to those who find themselves in these difficult circumstances,” stated Rep. Terry.
+“We are looking to transform the program where instead of government providing a hand out, we can provide a hand up to those who find themselves in these difficult circumstances,” said Rep. Terry.
 “Tennesseans have a limited amount of time with which they can receive TANF benefits, and we know most also have a limited window of opportunity to change their financial trajectory.
 We want to help individuals avoid the benefits cliff and provide them with a pathway to prosperity during this narrow timeframe.”

 In 2019, it was discovered that the Tennessee Department of Human Services (TDHS) had built up a federal funding reserve within the TANF program of $732 million dollars.
 Subsequently, House Speaker Cameron Sexton (R-Crossville) and Lt.
 Governor Randy McNally (R-Oak Ridge) appointed a Joint House and Senate working group to investigate the TANF program and make recommendations for utilization of the funds.
 Rep. Terry was asked by his House and Senate colleagues to chair this working group.